TestOrgkevfoste/githubdemo/README.md

-# Webhook for proctected branches
+# Webhook for protected branches

 GitHub Demo for protected branches

-Perl code based webhook for enabling protected branches:
+## **Description**
+This is a PERL code based webhook for enabling protected branches.
+The code uses GitHub's api interface for [updating branch restrictions](https://docs.github.com/en/free-pro-team@latest/rest/reference/repos#update-branch-protection).
+Upon the initial creation of the repository the protected branch is enabled for the master branch.
+In addition an api call to [create an issue](https://docs.github.com/en/free-pro-team@latest/rest/reference/issues#create-an-issue) notifying the owner that of the repository creation.

 ## **Assumpmtions**